pi3d/pi3d.github.com/sphinx/FAQ.rst

     sudo pypy setup.py install
     # you can then delete this directory

-  **On Raspberry Pi raspbian stretch (Aug 2017) pypy v5.0 is already installed however, for some reason, pypy pip has not been which limits use to core or pure python modules.
+  **On Raspberry Pi raspbian stretch (Aug 2017) pypy v5.6.0 is already installed however, for some reason, pypy pip has not been, which limits use to core or pure python modules.
 Also I found that neither the latest version of numpy or pillow worked:**